WrestleMania 37: Broadcast outlets

 WrestleMania 37 was available on traditional pay-per-view.
 Additionally, on January 25, 2021, WWE announced that the streaming service Peacock would become the exclusive distributor of the WWE Network in the United States as part of a new agreement with NBCUniversal, which at the time aired Monday Night Raw and NXT on the USA Network.
 On March 18, the WWE Network became a premium channel on Peacock, with premium subscribers to the service receiving access to the WWE Network at no additional cost.
 WrestleMania 37 was the first WrestleMania produced under this new agreement.
-After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV.
-These changes did not impact the WWE Network outside of the U.S., which maintained the standalone service distributed by WWE and its existing partners.
+After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock and traditional PPV.
+These changes did not impact the WWE Network outside of the U.S., which at the time maintained the standalone service distributed by WWE and its existing partners.
 Following the event, WWE stated that WrestleMania 37 was Peacock's most-viewed live event to date, although they did not specify exact numbers.

 Celebrity involvement

-As is tradition at WrestleMania, celebrities from the entertainment field took part in the event in various capacities.
+Celebrities from the entertainment field took part in the event in various capacities.
 Pop singer Bebe Rexha performed "America the Beautiful" prior to the show on Night 1, while country singer Ashland Craft did the same for Night 2.
 Two celebrities were directly involved in matches at the event.
-Rapper Bad Bunny wrestled in a tag team match, teaming with Damian Priest against The Miz and John Morrison on Night 1, while YouTube personality, actor, and boxer Logan Paul was the guest cornerman for Sami Zayn in his match against Kevin Owens on Night 2.
+Rapper Bad Bunny wrestled in a tag team match, teaming with Damian Priest against The Miz and John Morrison on Night 1, while YouTube personality, actor, and boxer Logan Paul was the guest cornerman for Sami Zayn's match against Kevin Owens on Night 2.
 Additionally, two musical artists performed the entrance themes for wrestlers' entrances live on Night 2.
 Singer Ash Costello from the rock band New Year's Day played Rhea Ripley's entrance theme, "Brutality", for Ripley's entrance for her Raw Women's Championship match against defending champion Asuka, while rapper Wale did the same for Big E and his entrance theme "Feel The Power" for his Intercontinental Championship defense against Apollo Crews.